 As you’ve learned earlier, Carnegie Mellon’s courses are spread through different colleges, and a lot of them have some specific requirements you need to submit with the essentials.
 It'll be a big boost because it'll not only show Carnegie Mellon who you are, but they'll see that you're a responsible student who will stop at nothing to achieve a goal.

 Once you've got it all under wraps, make that submission, cross your fingers, and hope for the best.
-It's not a guarantee you'll get right in, and you can already see the acceptance rate is quite low that you got to hope.
-So it's all in the matter of patience.
+It's not a guarantee you'll get right in, and you can already see the acceptance rate is relatively low that you got to hope.
+So it's all in a matter of patience.

-It can be tricky when you're looking for the university that will give you the power to be a significant contribution to society.
-That's why with Carnegie Mellon, you'll be pleased to know when you graduate from them you're armed and ready to contribute significantly to the world.
-With the various colleges under them that offer courses that can challenge and enrich students with knowledge and intellect, the maintenance of their rank amongst the elite and the other spectacular things that make them whole, it's no wonder many students sought to apply for them.
+It can be tricky when you're looking for a university that will give you the power to be a significant contribution to society.
+That's why with Carnegie Mellon, you'll be pleased to know when you graduate from them, you're armed and ready to contribute significantly to the world.
+With the various colleges under them that offer courses that can challenge and enrich students with knowledge and intellect, maintain, and you’re their rank amongst the elite.
+The other spectacular things that make them whole are why many students sought to apply for them.
 It's tricky to be accepted into this school, but with the guide we've got for you, you may just see Carnegie Mellon being your place of comfort in the next few years!